 Oral Preparation: Confidence Before Fluency

-Last-minute cramming does not work for oral exams.
-Confidence builds through consistent practice volume.
+Last-minute cramming does not work for oral exams — confidence builds through consistent practice volume over months, not days.
 Students need to speak Chinese regularly — not just read aloud, but actually converse.
 The oral exam tests both reading fluency (朗读) and conversational ability (口试会话), and the second component requires genuine speaking experience.

 For reading aloud (朗读):